nok/pipdev/README.md

 # pipdev

-It's an interactive tool for developers to test defined specifiers for version handling.
+An interactive tool for developers to test defined specifiers for version handling.

 The results are based on the amazing package [pypa/packaging](https://github.com/pypa/packaging).